Arafly/automate-everything/README.md

-## Automae the previous projects with Ansible
+## Automate the previous projects with Ansible

+> Find details of the implementation in *config_mgt.md*